 In order to fit as many things inside your suitcase as possible, consider stuffing every single empty space.
 The first place to look is inside your shoes.

-Stuff socks or even underwear inside, any small item that may otherwise get lost inside your suitcase or which is delicate.
+Stuff socks or even underwear inside, any small item that may otherwise get lost inside your suitcase or which is delicate and which in turn, helps your shoes keep their shape.

 Pro tip: If your shoes are old or smelly, consider putting the items inside a ziplock bag to avoid transferring the smell.